 Rúach Rhythms is coordinated and facilitated by Debbie Beirne and a team of percussionists who simply love what they do.

-Debbie has been facilitating community music events in Ireland for over 15 years and has a BA (Hon) in Social Studies, and an MA Special Award (Level 9) in 'Recovery In Mental Health' and 'Behaviours That Challenge'.
-She is a qualified Person Centred Facilitator and has trained with a wide number of community music teachers both in Ireland, the UK and Europe.
+Debbie has been facilitating community music events in Ireland for over 20 years and has a BA (Hon) in Social Studies, and an MA Special Award (Level 9) in 'Recovery In Mental Health' and 'Behaviours That Challenge'.
+She is a qualified Person Centred Facilitator and has trained with a wide number of community music teachers both in Ireland, the UK, Europe and Australia.

 Debbie has a vast amount of experience of bringing rhythm based community music to a wide range of settings including health care settings, community groups, schools, prison services, probation services, special needs and mental health settings.
 As a result of this vast experience, Debbie has gone on to create her own unique 'Therapeutic Rhythm Program' and now runs it in a number of healthcare settings throughout Ireland.

 I think that, as life is action and passion, we should share the passion and action of our time at peril of being judged not to have lived at all.